plantinformatics/strategic-partnership-website/docs/index.md

 - 26th March 2025 - Making genotypic data interoperable: What is it, why is it important and how do you achieve it?
 - 28th May 2025 - Trait characterisation in Brassica and Oat
 - 20th August 2025 - Linking genebank passport and genotype data with Genolink

-- ___Next Community of Practice: 23rd October 2025 - Insights from Genotyping Core Crops in the Australian Grains Genebank___
+- 23rd October 2025 - Insights from Genotyping Core Crops in the Australian Grains Genebank
+- 31st March 2026 - A FAIR data vision for the Australian grains industry

+- ___Next Community of Practice: 18th June 2026 - Introducing the complete AGG barley collection: 27,242 genotypes, Beyond FAIR___

 Slides and recordings of past sessions are available on request from adam.dimech@agriculture.vic.gov.au.